 I grew up in the Midwest.
 After earning a B.A. in literature, I did a stint as the editor of a monthly publication for women’s retailers.
 The job took me around the country—Dallas, Chicago, Boston—and introduced me to many delightful people.
 I interviewed industry bigwigs, gave seminars, and wrote several hundred articles about fashion retail.
-It was a great opportunity, but it wasn’t my dream, so I loaded everything into my VW Bug and—against famed editor Horace Greeley’s advice—headed east to Massachusetts where I took up freelance writing and editing.
-My published work includes: cover stories, how-to articles, and profiles for magazines; news features on women’s issues and other social concerns; online parenting advice; and theater reviews.
-(The reviews, alas, were gratis, written purely for my love of the stage.)
-Somewhere in there, I managed to have two kids, earn an M.Ed., teach first grade, and edit several series of college textbooks in psychology and sociology (I still do the editing).
+It was a great opportunity, but it wasn’t my dream, so I loaded everything into my VW Bug and—against famed editor Horace Greeley’s advice—headed east to Massachusetts, where I kept a (small) roof over my head writing anything and everything.
+Cover stories, profiles, how-to articles, news features, essays, and theater reviews.
+(Click here to read two of my articles).

-Five years ago, I began writing a suspense novel set in World War II London.
-The research took me to many fascinating places—Bletchley Park, Churchill’s famous bunker (the Cabinet War Rooms), and the American Bar at the elegant Savoy Hotel, among them—and introduced me to a variety of experts, like the man who helped me calculate the rate of fall for a parachutist dropped over occupied France in 1944.
-The book is The Sticking Place, and you can read a brief teaser of the plot and an excerpt here.
+In recent years, I’ve had the good luck to be writing fiction full time.
+The research for my World War II thriller, The Sticking Place, took me to many fascinating spots—Bletchley Park, Churchill’s famous bunker (the Cabinet War Rooms), and the American Bar at the elegant Savoy Hotel, among them—and introduced me to a variety of experts, like the man who helped me calculate the rate of fall for a parachutist dropped over occupied France in 1944.
+You can read a teaser here.